Oriental hobby: Identification

+Adults are rich orange-red below, bluish-grey above with a black hood and pale throat.
+Juveniles have black streaks on its rufous chest and a mottled back.
+They do not exhibit sexual dimorphism.
+It differs from the Eurasian hobby in the wholly orange-red underparts (not just the legs and lower belly), and from the more similar Australian hobby in the more extensive black on the head with the black malar stripe merging into the black nape, without the white 'hook' behind the cheeks.
+Like the other hobbies, it has bright yellow legs, eye ring and cere.

 Diet and habitats

 The Oriental hobby feeds mainly on insects and birds, and has in rare instances been observed as catching bats.
 Its typical habitats are lowland forested areas and woodland.
-It nests in used nest of other birds either in trees, on building ledges or on cliffs.
+It nests in used nests of other birds, either in trees, on building ledges or on cliffs.
 Its breeding season is from May to August.